drouhling/LaSalle/README.md

 - vect.v: in this file we prove that Mathematical Components' row vectors inherit Coquelicot's topological structures.

+- pendulum.v : in this file we will apply LaSalles invariance principle to an inverted pendulum (WIP)

 # Authors

 Cyril Cohen and Damien Rouhling.